Project-Haystack/xeto/src/xeto/doc.xeto/Namespaces.md

 double colon is assumed to be a simple name.

 To resolve a qname:
-  - resolve the qname lib part to a lib declared by the namespace
+  - resolve the qname lib part to a lib from the namespace dependencies
   - resolve the qname simple name part to a spec/instance within that lib

 To resolve a simple name: